David Bowie: The Genesis of Tin Machine

 ποΈ Private Rehearsal Studio

-ποΈ Note: The band reconvenes for a short series of rehearsals.
-David wants to ensure that the raw, improvisational energy of the studio sessions can be replicated on stage without the aid of backing tracks or synthesizers.
+ποΈ Notes: The band reconvenes for a series of rehearsals to ensure that the raw, improvisational energy of the studio sessions can be replicated on stage.
+Bowie explicitly forbids the use of backing tracks or synthesizers, insisting on a purely physical and loud rock performance.

 ποΈ Private Rehearsal Studio

-ποΈ Note: The band reconvenes for a short series of rehearsals.
-David wants to ensure that the raw, improvisational energy of the studio sessions can be replicated on stage without the aid of backing tracks or synthesizers.
+ποΈ Notes: The band reconvenes for a series of rehearsals to ensure that the raw, improvisational energy of the studio sessions can be replicated on stage.
+Bowie explicitly forbids the use of backing tracks or synthesizers, insisting on a purely physical and loud rock performance.

 π